Pravargav/Amadeus/English/sentences.md

 -> Find: to locate or discover something physically

 ->Find out : to discover information or learn something.

--> simple present - are + v3 ex:are included.

--> simple past - was + v3 : was damaged.

 -> At least pretend that you are working.